 Manor Woods Valley is a gem among south Bristol’s many lovely green spaces.
 It includes the Local Nature Reserve, Manor Woods Orchard and Old Quarries.
 It has woodlands, wildflower meadows, open parkland, an orchard and the middle stretch of the Malago.

-Recorded in the Domesday Book of 1086, Bishopsworth had two manors.
-The description of one the manors matches the modern Manor Woods.
+In the Domesday Book of 1086, Bishopsworth is recorded as consisting of a two manors.
+The description of a woodland in one the manors matches that of the existing ancient portion of Manor Wood.

 In 1600, much of Manor Woods became part of the Headley Farm and the track which led to the farm still exists today.
 Throughout the Industrial Revolution, Bedminster turned into a densely populated suburb, however Manor Woods remained a strip of land surrounded by urban development.